The Most Potent Essential Oil for Acne – Tea Tree Oil

 Leave it on for 10-15 minutes (in the meantime, read our article about how to find the perfect natural moisturizer for acne-prone skin), then wash it off with lukewarm water.

-Follow it with a natural moisturizer or cream.
+Follow it with a natural moisturizer.